 Use the links at left to navigate to pages that cover specific topic areas.

 Want to teach your students about plagiarism?
-We have a tutorial and activities to help students avoid plagiarism.
+We have a tutorial with quiz (for Canvas) to help students avoid plagiarism.
+If you want your students to watch the tutorial with no quiz, that lives here.

 Please don't hesitate to contact your librarian, Elise Nacca.
 You may also connect students directly to me for research help.